There seems to be a conflict of interest between that which is highly viewable and that which is highly illuminating.

 No. So it's a dog chasing its tail.
 The smart people don't even get involved, because they know the whole industry is incorrigible.

 Sure, anyone can make art; just make bad art.

 After the age of 12, most people have become automatons.

 That's why we have an entire subculture called "kids culture" that's meant to prolong that infantile mindset for as long as possible.

 If you don't think pop culture is structured by PR companies, advertising agencies and marketing firms, then you need to start doing better research.

-What the public doesn't realize is that modern/contemporary art started off as something internal that was being made for it’s own community of artists.
+What the public doesn't realize is that contemporary art started off as something internal that was being made for its own community of artists.
 Their aesthetic had become desensitized from the pleasant, and in their attempt to regain some measure of sensitivity, they veered off into the perverse.
 It's like when you eat so many sweets that they don't taste the sweetness anymore, and so now you need stronger sweets.
-So the early artists were doing it for themselves, in order to satisfy their wayward sensibilities within their own culture.
-But when today's public sees modern art, they're afraid to look ignorant, so they pretend that they enjoy it.
+So the early artists were doing it for themselves in order to satisfy their wayward sensibilities within their own culture.
+But when today's public sees modern art, they're afraid to look ignorant, so they pretend to enjoy it.

 The way that Hollywood depicts reality is often the opposite of how it actually is - just look at their fight scenes.
 In reality, some people walk away from knife fights with fingers missing because they chose to grab the blade and pull the knife away from their opponent, rather than risk getting stabbed in an organ.